 - The strap connects to the helmet at only two points instead of four, so toddlers can take it off easily

-Best for New Walkers
+Best for new walkers

-The design of the Elenker Infant Headguard (check price on Amazon) eliminates this issue, as it has wide holes for ventilation as well as straps made of breathable mesh to make wear more comfortable for baby.
-It also offers 360 degree protection, so it’s great for new walkers who could use a bit of cushioning until they’re more coordinated.
+The design of the Elenker Infant Headguard (check price on Amazon) eliminates this issue, as it has wide ventilation holes as well as straps made of breathable mesh, making it more comfortable for babies.
+It also offers 360-degree protection, so it’s great for new walkers who could use some cushioning until their steps are more coordinated.

-What we love:
+What we love

 - It’s made of 100% lightweight cotton